UCLHp/how-to/github-tips.md

 N.B.
 The UCLH proxy address is http://[uclh_username]:[uclh_pwd]@www-cache-n:3128

+To determine the IP address for the proxy, you can ping www-cache-n and use that explicitly as sometimes the DNS doesn't convert the address when using this as a workaround.

 ##### Tracking Changes
 > git add [filename]
 > git commit -m "Reason for change"